rezaaa/Laboji/README.md

 ## Installation

- 1.Download and open english-and-persian-lorem-ipsum-master.zip
+ - Download and open Laboji.zip
- 2.Double click on Enlgish & Persian Lorem Ipsum.sketchplugin file
+ - Double click on Laboji.sketchplugin file
- 3.That's it...
+ - That's it...

 ## Usage

 Select any layer in Sketch and hit

-( ⌃ ⇧ E ) to generate english lorem ipsum.
+( ⌃ ⇧ E ) to add random emoji label.
 or use 'Laboji' from Plugins menu.

 ## Feedback